 There’s much more to Danish design than plastic bricks.
-For evidence, just pop into the Made in Denmark exhibition at Vienna’s Hofmobiliendepot (Imperial Furniture Collection).
+For evidence, just pop into the Made in Denmark exhibition at the Vienna Furniture Museum.

 - Follows Danish design through the 20th century, with a focus on furniture, tableware, silver, toys, and jewellery